mbroad1/Module-7-Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/mbroad1/Module-7-Pewlett-Hackard-Analysis/blob/main/Images/high_experience_emp_count.png)

-According to this new query, there are **4,127** Senior Engineers, **3,910** Senior Staff, **1,110** Engineers, **914** Staff, **520** Technique Leaders, and **129** Assistant Engineers that were hired in 1985 and are no eligible to retire.
+According to this new query, there are **4,127** Senior Engineers, **3,910** Senior Staff, **1,110** Engineers, **914** Staff, **520** Technique Leaders, and **129** Assistant Engineers that were hired in 1985 and are now eligible to retire.
 This query reveals that there are thousands of senior-ranked and other employees that have been at the company since 1985, and therefore there is a very high number of people that can mentor current employees and future employees in the next coming months as they transition to retirement.